 Sporting all ten fingers and toes, sparkling with Buddhanature, her birth, like all births, is another obvious Affirmation of the Miraculous.
-As she peered from Betsy's face to mine following the sound of our voices later that day, I could feel her Presence as pure, unadulterated Life Force.
+As she peered from one face to another, following the sound of our voices, I could feel her Presence as the Incarnation of pure, unadulterated Life Force.

 Touched by the Great Mystery once again, I felt a deep joy -- and a deep sadness.

 Even as a child, the Christmas season always brought with it a certain sadness.
 Something seemed more than slightly askew.
 The messages of "peace on earth" and "goodwill to all", the prevailing story line proclaiming this to be a special time of mirth and merriment, didn't resonate with what I what I saw around me.
 I imagined it was just the chaos and uncertainty of my own childhood that left me feeling somehow "out of the loop".

 As the years have rolled by, I have thought that less and less.
 Sadness is an integral part of the human condition.